-The 30-Year IIP represents BWS's best look into the future using currently available information coupled with educated projections based on trends and knowledge.
+The 30-Year IIP represents the Board of Water Supply's (BWS) best look into the future based on currently available information coupled with educated projections based on trends and knowledge.
 There's no doubt that conditions will change as time passes.
 Recognizing this inherent uncertainty, BWS has adopted a multi-layered approach to infrastructure investment planning.
 As illustrated to the right, each layer references a different timeframe and feeds into the tier below.

 The process begins with development of the 30-year IIP, a prioritized schedule of projects designed to meet the water system's needs as identified in the WMP.
-Placeholders are used in instances where, due to the long planning horizon, a need has been identified but a specific solution has not.
+Placeholders are used in instances where, due to the long planning horizon, a need has been identified but a solution has not.
 From the 30-year IIP, shorter horizon plans are developed, each with greater detail as the project moves from conceptualization into the planning and design process.

-When a project enters the 10-year IIP, it is further defined and scored for risk.
+When a project enters the 10-year IIP it is further defined and scored for risk.
 In this application, risk is defined as the likelihood of failure multiplied by the consequence of failure.
 Risk ratings consider impacts on the public, findings of the WMP condition assessments, historic performance, resource sustainability, and engineering judgement.
 Risk prioritization provides for the highest degree of overall system reliability at the most affordable cost.

-At 6 years, a complete scope and cost estimate are developed and the project is prepared for planning and design.
-The 1-year IIP has projects expected to be contracted in the coming fiscal year.
+At 6 years a complete scope and cost estimate are developed and the project is prepared for planning and design.
+The 1-year IIP contains projects that are expected to be contracted in the coming fiscal year.